 SEC.
-19. Right to a Sanctuary. - Any person, individually or in association with others, who has been subjected to any form of intimidation or reprisal, has the right to a safe refuge or sanctuary.
+19. Right to Establish a Sanctuary for Human Rights Victims and or their Families. - Any person, individually or in association with others, who has been subjected to any form of intimidation or reprisal, has the right to establish sanctuaries for any human rights violation victim and/ or their immediate families.